yitaozh/yitaozh.github.io/source/_posts/174-Dungeon-Game.md

 class Solution {
 public:
     // the meaning of dp[i][j]:
-    //  the number need at i,j to make the knight survive vector<vector<int>> dp;
+    //  the number need at i,j to make the knight survive,
+    //  not only in this cell but also in the later cells vector<vector<int>> dp;
     int m, n;